 As you can see, it's pretty simple to find and access Network and Sharing Center.
 However, in Windows 10 and 11, the way of accessing this control panel element is quite different.
 Therefore, we decided to pick the way that's the same in Windows 7, 8, 10, and 11.

 Checking whether your network is private or Public is relatively straightforward.
 In any Windows, upon opening the Network and Sharing center, you will see this as a prominent feature:

 However, in earlier Windows, like 7 or 8, it appeared like this:

 You could click on those icons to change the private or public network settings.
 However, in Windows 11, here's how you can see which type of network you're leading:

 As you can see, Windows recommends for your system be on a Public network.
 However, most users today have a Wi-Fi router in their homes.
 So, this should be left to the private network.

-Suppose you're on a public network, like shared Wi-Fi, office computer, or an ISP provider that serves a few clients in your vicinity.
+Suppose you're on a public network, like shared Wi-Fi, an office computer, or an ISP provider that serves a few clients in your vicinity.
 In that case, you need to ensure your network is private.
 In rarely any cases, you'd need to change your network settings to Public.
 So, here's how to do it:

 Step 1.
 Find and click "Change advanced sharing settings".

 Step 2.
 Turn off Network Discovery and File and Printer Sharing on both Private and Public Networks.